-The so-called "floating island doctrine" otherwise known as the "extension of territory" theory, are metaphoric expressions associated with the legal notions of ship nationality and the maritime flag.
-In my view, as metaphoric as it may sound, the application of flag state law on board a ship holding the nationality of that state is a clear manifestation of the proposition that the ship is an extension of the flag state's territory.
-In other words, there is an umbilical cord connecting the ship to its state of nationality.
-This principle of "territoriality" has also been described by the metaphorism that a ship is a "detached part" of the flag state's territory.38.
-As elaborated below, Brian Smith refers to territoriality as "a most apt metaphor" for describing the character of flag state jurisdiction.39 This argument is reinforced by the legal principle that flag state law applies not only when a ship is on the high seas but also when it is within the waters of another state, including its territorial sea or maritime zones.
-However, in certain cases, the ship may be subject to dual or concurrent jurisdiction by both the flag state and the coastal state.
-As previously mentioned, nearly all activities that take place on land can also occur aboard a ship, which functions as a self-contained communal unit.40 This verity is the rationale for the necessity of a
+Otherwise known as the "extension of territory" hypothesis, the so-called "floating island doctrine" is a metaphorical language connected with the ideas in law of ship nationality and the maritime flag.
+As symbolic as it sounds, the clear manifestation of the concept that the ship is an extension of the territory of the flag state is the application of flag state law on board a ship carrying the nationality of that state.
+Stated differently, the ship is connected to its state of nationality via an umbilical connection.
+The metaphorism that a ship is a "detached part" of the land of the flag state also helps to explain this "territoriality" idea.38 As elaborated below, Brian Smith refers to territoriality as "a most apt metaphor" for describing the character of flag state jurisdiction.39 The legal concept that flag state law covers not just when a ship is on the high seas but also when it is within the waters of another state, including its territorial sea or maritime zones strengthens this case.
+Nonetheless, under particular conditions the ship may be subject to dual or concurrent jurisdiction under both the coastal state and the flag state.
+As was already noted, almost all land-based activities can also take place on a ship, which serves as a self-contained community unit.40 This verity justifies the need of a legal system on board fictionalized through expression and form of ship nationality and its procedural counterpart, registration.